tzjeck/CheckHost/README.md

-Check host status and push response to the Xively
+Host status
 =================

-check_host_xively
+Check host status and push response to the Xively